decentraland/schemas/report/schemas.api.md

     ERC721 = 2
 }

+// Warning: (ae-missing-release-tag) "TradeAssetWithBeneficiary" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type TradeAssetWithBeneficiary = TradeAsset & {
+    beneficiary: string;
+};

 // Warning: (ae-missing-release-tag) "TradeChecks" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)